teamstudio/docs-export/docs/configuration.md

 ## Configuration Settings
 ### Archive Folder
-This is the folder where Teamstudio Export will loook for archive files and create new archive files.
+This is the folder where Teamstudio Export will look for archive files and create new archive files.
 Archive files will be created within the folder using a subfolder structure that mirrors your servers.
 You can have multiple workstations running Teamstudio Export all sharing a single archive folder on a network drive.

 !!! note
     The Archive Folder is required.
 Teamstudio Export cannot run without an Archive Folder.